-Laboratory Component: As a whole, the laboratory component is worth 30% of the final grade.
-This will be based on lab performance (10%), pre-lab questions (10%), lab quizzes (5%), and lab reports (75%).
+Laboratory Component: - As a whole, the laboratory component is worth 30% of the final grade.
+This will be based on lab performance (10%), pre-lab questions (10%), and lab reports (80%).
 The specific evaluation criteria for the lab are detailed in the lab manual.
+Laboratory Reports handed in late will be assessed a penalty of 10% per day.